-- (a) If the matter is heard before an assigned committee or hearing officer, the committee or hearing officer shall submit its recommendation to the full commission in the form of a written proposed decision within 21 days following the close of hearings. - (b) Upon consideration of a proposed decision from a committee or hearing officer, or in cases where the commission directly hears the case, the commission shall: - (1) issue a decision; or - (2) adopt, modify, or reject the proposed decision; or - (3) remand the matter to the committee or hearing officer for further hearings; - (4) reopen the hearing record and itself conduct further hearings. - (c) The decision of the full Commission shall be a final decision.
-There is no right of reconsideration of a final decision.
-The decision shall include all findings, including findings regarding mitigating and aggravating factors.
+- (a) If the matter is heard before an assigned committee or hearing officer, the committee or hearing officer shall submit a written proposed decision containing its recommendation to the full commission within 21 days following the close of hearings. - (b) Upon consideration of a proposed decision from a committee or hearing officer, or in cases where the commission directly hears the case, the commission shall: - (1) issue a decision; or - (2) adopt, modify, or reject the proposed decision; or - (3) remand the matter to the committee or hearing officer for further hearings; or - (4) reopen the hearing record and itself conduct further hearings. - (c) The decision of the commission on a complaint is final.